-- a) Receive and Review the Compensation Request (MTO Form PH-CC-756). - b) Use the Contractor's baseline and updated critical path schedules to analyze the request for time. - c) Provide the Compensation Request Review Report (MTO Form PH-CC-758), to MTO with recommendations, including rationale and basis to meet the timelines of OPSS 100, MTO General Conditions of Contract. - d) Respond to the Contractor in writing with the decision of the MTO regarding the Compensation Request: - i.
+- a) Receive and Review the Compensation Request (MTO Form PH-CC-756). - b) Use the Contractor's baselineBaselineSchedule and updated critical pathCritical Path schedules to analyze the request for time. - c) Provide the Compensation Request Review Report (MTO Form PH-CC-758), to MTO with recommendations, including rationale and basis to meet the timelines of OPSS 100, MTO General Conditions of Contract. - d) Respond to the Contractor in writing with the decisionDecision of the MTO regarding the Compensation Request: - i.
 If the CR is denied, respond by Instruction Notice. - ii.
 If the CR is approved, respond by Change Order.

-- 1. Information and Compensation Requests and Dispute Resolution Manual. - 2.
-Provincial Construction Memorandum, PCM #2020-01, Provincial Construction Memorandum, PCM #2020-01, Information and Compensation Requests and Dispute Resolution Manual
+- a) Information and Compensation Requests and Dispute Resolution Manual. - b) Provincial Construction Memorandum, PCM-2020-01, Information and Compensation Requests and Dispute Resolution Manual.

-CAGC 4.05 Contract Time
+CAGC 4.0506 Contract Time

-The Contract Administrator shall administer the Contract requirements regarding Contract Time, incentives/disincentives, the charging of Working Days, and Liquidated Damages when applicable.
+The Contract Administrator shall administer the Contract requirements regarding Contract Time, incentives/disincentives, the charging of Working Days, and Liquidated Damagesliquidated damages when applicable.

-- a) Issue Statements of Working Days on a weekly basis to the Contractor. - b) Issue an Instruction Notice to the Contractor to notify when an Interim Completion Date or Contract Completion Date has passed, if work is still on-going. - c) Issue Instruction Notices to the Contractor documenting the charging of consequences or Liquidated Damages as they are incurred, on a monthly basis. - d) Apply consequences or Liquidated Damages amounts to each monthly payment certificate. - e) Determine the date of Substantial Performance and process the Substantial Performance application and certificate: - i.
+- a) Issue Statements MTO Form PH-CC-763, Statement of Record of Working Days, on a weekly basis to the Contractor. - b) Issue an Instruction Notice to the Contractor to notify when an Interim Completion Date or Contract Completion Date has passed, if work is still on-going. - c) Issue Instruction Notices to the Contractor documenting the charging of consequences or Liquidated Damagesliquidated damages as they are incurred, on a monthly basis. - d) Apply consequences or Liquidated Damages amounts to each monthly payment certificate. - e) Determine the date of Substantial Performance and process the Substantial Performance application and certificate: - i.
 Notify MTO of any outstanding issues, claims, or other disputes that the Contractor has indicated on the Statutory Declaration and Application. - ii.
 If any outstanding issues are indicated that are not understood fully, return the application and ask the Contractor to clarify in their resubmission. - iii.
-Verify that the Contractor is using a construction trade newspaper as defined in the Ontario Construction Act. - f) Determine the date of Contract Completion and process the Contract Completion application and certificate: - i.
-Notify MTO of any outstanding issues, claims, or other disputes that the Contractor has indicated on the Statutory Declaration and Application. - ii.
+Verify that the Contractor is using a construction trade newspaper as defined in the Ontario Construction Act (www.ontario.ca/laws/regulation/180304). - f) Determine the date of Contract Completion and process the Contract Completion application and certificate: - i.
+Notify MTO of any outstanding issues, claims, or other disputes that the Contractor has indicated on the Statutory Declaration and Application.

+- ii.
 If any outstanding issues are indicated that are not understood fully, return the application and ask the Contractor to clarify in their resubmission (do not process until the scope of all issues are fully understood). - g) Document all correspondence regarding contract time (Instruction Notices, diaries).

-- 1. OPSS 100, MTO General Conditions of Contract. - 2.
-SSP 100S55 New Adjudication Process in the Construction Act. - 3.
-Provincial Construction Memorandum, PCM #2020-01, Information and Compensation Requests and Dispute Resolution Manual.
+- a) OPSS 100, MTO General Conditions of Contract. - b) Provincial Construction Memorandum, PCM-2020-01, Information and Compensation Requests and Dispute Resolution Manual.

-CAGC 4.06 MTO Review Timelines
+CAGC 4.0607 MTO Review Timelines